Railway signalling: India

-The Indian operating rules, called "The General Rules", are common for all zonal railways of Indian Railways and can be amended only by the Railway Board.
-Subsidiary rules are added to the General Rules by zonal railways, which do not infringe the general rules.
+The Indian operating rules, called the "General Rules", are common for all zonal railways of Indian Railways and can be amended only by the Railway Board.
+Subsidiary rules are added to the General Rules by zonal railways, which do not infringe upon them.
 Corrections are brought about from time to time through correction slips.

 Japan

-Japanese railway signalling was initially based on the British railway signalling system.
-However, as signalling has advanced to meet the requirements of the modern railway network (and as a result of US influence), the Japanese signalling system is a mixture of British route signalling and American speed signalling.
+Japanese signalling was initially based on British railway signalling practice, and Japanese railway signalling continues to be based on the UK route signalling system for junctions.
+However, as signalling has advanced to meet the requirements of the system, progressive speed signalling is used outside of junctions.

+Hong Kong

+Hong Kong Railway signalling originated from the British railway signalling principle, and continues to be based on the principles to develop rulebooks and procedures under the operating organisation MTR.